LINCnil/loutre/README.md

   [sha512sum][freebsd_sha512sum]
 - On OpenBSD: [cksum][openbsd_cksum] (using the `-r` option and one of the following algorithms: sha256, sha384, sha512)

-This variant does not stores the hashing function that has been used to generate the fingerprints.
-The content file's name should therefore indicate it in its name.

 #### Cnil